fermyon/developer/content/cloud/deployment-concepts.md

   - Once a bindle is put into a bindle hub (the server), it cannot be changed, nor can it be deleted.
 - Bindles can use semantic versioning [SemVer](https://semver.org) as part of their names.

+> Note: The Fermyon Cloud Spin plugin supports upgrading an application which was previously deployed using Bindle, to use OCI.
+However, it's not supported to upgrade an application switching from OCI to Bindle as the packaging mechanism.
+You can use a Cloud Plugin version [v0.2.0](https://github.com/fermyon/cloud-plugin/releases/tag/v0.2.0) to keep using Bindle, however, it's not guaranteed that all features of the version of the plugin will be compatible with other operations in the Cloud.

 ## The Deployment Process Explained

-In the Fermyon Cloud, we host an instance of Bindle, so when you run `spin deploy`, the command will take care of:
+Deploying to the Fermyon Cloud, involves two steps:
 1. Packaging the application and upload it to the Fermyon Cloud
-2. Creating or upgrade an application, using the bindle
+2. Creating or upgrade an application

-There is no direct interaction with Bindle when using the Fermyon Cloud.

 Let's unfold each of these steps.

 ### 1. Packaging and Uploading an Application

-The first step in deploying an application is to package all the files into parcels and generate an invoice.
-All of this is handled in a staging directory, which is either a temporary directory using [this implementation](https://doc.rust-lang.org/std/env/fn.temp_dir.html#platform-specific-behavior) or the staging directory defined using the `--staging-dir` option.
+The first step in deploying an application is to package all the files using the OCI specification.
+The Cloud Plugin will create individual layers for the files that make up the application, to optimize changes to applications on subsequent packaging and deployment.

-The bindle will be named using the `name` from `spin.toml`, the `version` from `spin.toml`, and a build metadata string, which is automatically generated by Spin at deployment time.
+The OCI image will be named using the `name` from `spin.toml`, the `version` from `spin.toml`, and a build metadata string, which is automatically generated by Spin at deployment time.
+The result is that the version of a Spin application will be like this `1.0.0-r80e5abb`.

-Bindles in the Fermyon Cloud always use Semantic Versioning and require major, minor, and patch version numbers to be specified.
-Therefore, the version in `spin.toml` has to conform to the `MAJOR.MINOR.PATCH` format, i.e. `1.0.1` is valid, `1.0` and `1` are not valid version numbers for a Spin application.
-The result is that the version of a Spin application will be like this `my_app_name/1.0.0+r80e5abb`.

-Following packaging, the bindle will be uploaded to the Fermyon Cloud.
-As soon as a bindle has been uploaded, it cannot be modified or deleted.
-This is to preserve the integrity of the immutability of bindles.
+Following packaging, the image will be uploaded to an OCI compatible registry the Fermyon Cloud.

 ### 2. Create or Upgrade an Application

 The next step in the deployment process is to create or upgrade the application.

-An application in the Fermyon Cloud can have multiple revisions, which are tied to channels.
-These concepts are derived from [Hippo](https://docs.hippofactory.dev/) an open-source Platform as a Service (PaaS) for WebAssembly.
-As you deploy your application both an application, a channel and a revision will be created in the Fermyon Cloud.

-If the application already exists, an upgrade will take place.
-What happens at this point is that a new revision will be created, and as soon as this is deemed healthy, traffic will start to route to the new revision.
-The failover from the old to the new revision takes a short amount of time, during which you will be able to observe replies from both revisions.
-The application existence is determined based on the combination of the user account and the Spin application name, as defined in `spin.toml`.
+An application is upgraded, if the application name as defined in `spin.toml`, already exists in the Fermyon Cloud.

-The deployment process checks for the application health endpoint and finishes once the application is concluded to be healthy by the cloud.
-The application health point is an integral part of the Fermyon Cloud but does reserve the HTTP route `/.well-known/spin/health`, which will not be routed to your Spin application.
+Before serving traffic to the application, the deployment process checks for the application health endpoint and finishes once the application is concluded to be healthy by the cloud.
+The application health point is an integral part of the Fermyon Cloud, which does reserve the HTTP route `/.well-known/spin/health`, which will not be routed to your Spin components.

+If an upgrade takes place, the failover from the old to the new deployment takes a short amount of time, during which you can observe replies from both deployments (version).